InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/TCF-Implementation-Guidelines.md

 No. The changes in v2 are substantial enough that a completely new implementation is required.
 With the list of features, purposes, stacks, new structure for the TC String, and a number of other changes, none of the updates map to anything in previous versions.
 After an initial transition phase in v2 adoption, older versions will be deprecated.

 ## How do I evaluate the details provided in the TC String?<a name="evaluatetcstring"></a>
-The TC String includes four (4) segments of information: the core string, publisher restrictions, publisher-approved vendors, and out-of-band (OOB) signaling.
+The TC String includes four (4) segments of information: the core string, publisher restrictions and publisher-approved vendors.
 The technical specs describing the TC String provide details on specific information provided in each segment.
 These details may change from the start of the transaction to the end of the transaction.
 Vendors must evaluate the four segments of a string as it relates to a given transaction, determine the intent of the information provided, and proceed accordingly.

 ## How should I handle multiple signals with different information?<a name="mergesignals"></a>
 Sometimes two or more TC Strings might contain different preferences for different vendors.
 For example, one String includes consent signals for vendors 1, 2, and 3.
 Later, the user is asked for consent on vendors 3, 4, and 5, but rejects all three.
 In this example, the most recent signal received for vendor 3 is that of no consent and should be recorded as such despite previous signals.
 However, we cannot anticipate and provide guidance for all scenarios.
 Vendors should update the TC String, where applicable, with details that reflect the intent of the user and meets the requirements of the TCF.

-## What is OOB? <a name="oob"></a>
-OOB is an abbreviation for Out-of-Band legal basis and represents a signal that transparency & consent was achieved for a vendor outside of the TCF, which is an in-band establishment.
-Publishers can choose whether to support OOB or not, and if they do, they may provide a list of approved vendors allowed to claim OOB.
-Look for details outlined in documentation for the TC String.

 # Publisher guidelines <a name="pub"></a>
 ## What is a Consent Management Platform (CMP) and why do I, as a Publisher, need one?<a name="whatiscmp"></a>